asoffer/reflect-this-presentation/cppnow-2023/design-goals.md

 I don't claim that these should be everyone's priorities.

-@@@

-## Software and language evolution
+Evolution:

-* For the library author.
+* For the library author
-* For the library user.
+* For the library user

-## Fast and scalable development
+Fast scalable development:

-* The API should feel familiar to a user with only a basic knowledge of C++.
+* Familiar if you only have a basic knowledge of C++
-* The API should be copy-pastable.

-NOTES:

-I want to dig into this one.
+* Copy-pastable